alejandrochang/StudyGuideNotes/javascript.md

 <!-- WEEK 5 -->

 ### What is a Promise?
-A promise is a special JavaScript object that links “producing code” and the “consuming code” together
+A promise represents the eventual result of an asynchronous operation.
+It is a placeholder into which the successful result value or reason for failure will materialize.

 ### what arguments does the Promise object take?
 resolve, reject